 There are several steps you can take to free up hard drive space but the most important thing is to first back up all your data before making any configuration changes to your PC.

-If you need technical assistance freeing up hard drive space on your PC then our advice is to call to the Click repair service in House 6.
+If you need technical assistance freeing up hard drive space on your PC then our advice is to call to the Refresh (IT Repairs) service in House 6.
 Our Network Access Advisors are not in a position to provide this kind of technical support which could put your data and the operational stability of your computer at risk.